jcaip/jcaip.github.io/_posts/2019-05-19-Quickthoughts.md

 Our training corpus consists of the BookCorpus [[^4]] dataset, a collection of free books.
 In total it is roughly 68 million sentences long.

-Our training objective is then to maxamize the probability of identifying each context sentence for each sentence in the training data
+Our training objective is then to maximize the probability of identifying each context sentence for each sentence in the training data

 $$\prod_{s \in D} \prod_{s_{ctx} \in S_{ctx}} P_\theta(s_{ctx} \mid s, S_{cand})$$